GoInterject/GoInterject.github.io/wReleaseNotes/2024-12_ReleaseNotes.md

 * ✅ jDropdown upgrade (supports multiple columns)

-* ✅ Some Interject forms can now be resized by drag function
+* ✅ Some Interject Add-in windows can now be resized by drag function

 * ♻️ Interject Sheet Protector support for selecting individual elements to protect